 Organizational tools for event planners abound, from software that tracks registration to templates for forms and spreadsheets.
 An event planning checklist that is customized for each event is one of the most valuable event planning tools regardless of your natural organizational ability.
 So figure out an organizational system that works for you because this is one of the most important event planning skills you can have.

 What do all events have in common?
 People!
-Who do you interact with and work with in the process of planning events?
+Who do you interact with and work within the process of planning events?
 People!
 Successful event planners are personable, engaging, good conversationalists and excellent listeners.
-Event planning is a very social profession in that the end result – the event itself – is or a group of people, large or small.
-Understanding people and enjoying talking to them are part of the job.
-This does not mean that, as an event planner, you will spend most of your day out at client lunches and having cocktails at social events.
+Event planning is a very social profession in that the result – the event itself – is a group of people, large or small.
+Understanding people and enjoying talking to them is part of the job.
+It does not mean that, as an event planner, you will spend most of your day out at client lunches and having cocktails at social events.

 - Negotiating with hotels

 - Discussing menus with catering managers

 - Pitching your event ideas to a prospective client